-The Student Health and Wellness Center implemented many different safety protocols to keep staff and students safe and healthy including mask mandates for staff and patients, removing excess chairs, to allow for social distancing and placing plexiglass barriers in high traffic areas among others.
+The Student Health and Wellness Center implemented many different safety protocols to keep staff and students safe and healthy including mask mandates for staff and patients, removing excess chairs, to allow for social distancing, and placing Plexiglas barriers in high traffic areas among others.

 “This started in our psychiatric clinic providing mental health appointments and it worked so well, we extended it to the medical clinic as well,” she said.
 “We were able to continue to provide services to students who had to leave campus in March unexpectedly.
 This is something we had never done before but will certainly continue moving forward.”

 Student Legal Services remained available virtually and also hosted and collaborated on real-time interactive informational sessions and launched an inaugural newsletter, “The Legal Eagle”.

 “Our students met many novel legal situations, including the intersection of governmental stay-at-home orders with obligations in lease agreements, the inability to work their jobs, continue to pay bills, and the complexities of navigating the unemployment system,” said Keisha Ware, Director of Student Legal Services.
 “During this time, Student Legal Services facilitated 428 student appointments and provided 140 consultations on legal matters that were a direct result of the COVID-19 pandemic.”